Photography Terminology Explained

 The organization has standards for “all fields” except in electrical and electronics engineering and telecommunications which are governed by another organization.

 Jaggies is the term for the stair-stepped appearance or jagged edges of curved or angled lines in a digital image file.
-They are pixels which do not connect into smooth edges because they are not round.
-Jaggies are less noticeable if they are smaller or present in greater number.
+They are pixels that do not connect to smooth edges because they are not round.
+Jaggies are less noticeable if they are smaller or present in greater numbers.